cdapio/cdap/docs/developer-guide/source/operations.rst

 the last one minute of activity.
 Be aware that changing the menu to a longer period (such as "Last 1 Hour") can adversely affect the performance of the CDAP Instance and should only be used for short sessions before returning the setting to the default "Last 1 Minute".

-The **CDAP** button gives you this starting overview, showing which Applications (*Apps*) are currently installed, and realtime graphs of *Collect*, *Process*, *Store*, and *Query*.
+This starting overview, showing which Applications (*Apps*) are currently installed, and realtime graphs of *Collect*, *Process*, *Store*, and *Query*.
 Each statistic is per unit of time—events per second, bytes (or larger) per second, queries per second—and are sampled and reported based on the sampling menu in the upper right.
+(In Distributed CDAP, this starting overview can be reached by the **CDAP** button.)

 The lower portion of the screen shows all the Apps along with their name, description, and what is happening with each: